Specialized Workshop F2 - Friday April 17, 2026: 7am to 5pm - Discussion Topic List

 Regulatory Panelists:

-• Dr. Zuben Sauna (US FDA - invited)
+• Dr. Zuben Sauna (US FDA)

-• Dr. Vijaya Simhadri (US FDA - invited)
+• Dr. Vijaya Simhadri (US FDA)

-• Ms. Leslie Wagner (US FDA - invited)
+• Ms. Leslie Wagner (US FDA)

 • Dr. Surender Khurana (US FDA)